 TM++ is an embedded, portable, persistent Topic Maps engine.
 It is designed to work according to the ISO standards for TMDM 1.0 and XTM 1.0/2.0 on Windows and most POSIX-compliant operating systems like Unix and Linux.
 It has interfaces for C++, ALLEGROCL, CHICKEN, CLISP, CFFI, C#, Guile, Java, Lua, Modula 3, Mzscheme, Ocaml, Octave, Perl, PHP4, PHP5, Pike, Python, R (aka GNU S), Ruby, Lisp S-Expressions, Tcl, Common Lisp/UFFI, and XML.

-StelsMDB is a MDB JDBC type 4 driver that allows you to perform SQL queries and other JDBC operations on Microsoft Access database (versions 2000, 2002, 2003, and 2007) files.
+StelsMDB is a MDB JDBC type 4 driver that allows you to perform SQL queries and other JDBC operations on Microsoft Access database (versions 2000-2010) files.
 The driver is completely platform-independent and does not require installing additional client or server software to provide access to MDB files.
 It can be effectively used to create, process, and export Microsoft Access databases in your Java applications.
 It supports most keywords of ANSI SQL'92, supports inner and outer table joins, supports CREATE, INSERT, UPDATE, and DELETE statements, supports transactions, and supports aggregate, numeric, string, conversion, and user-defined SQL functions.

 Itzam/C++ wraps the Itzam database engine with C++ templates for both simple and complex database classes.
 It supports B-tree, hash table, and sparse matrix indexes with unique or duplicate keys, and includes multithreaded resource locking and atomic file transactions.
 Complete class documentation is embedded in the source code, and available online and in the distribution archive.